kaczmarj/rteeg/README.md

 How to use it if you don't have an EEG cap
 ------------------------------------------

-Included in this repo is a script that transmits synthetic EEG data over a LabStreamingLayer stream (`demonstrations/synthesize_data/send_eeg_data.py`).
+Included in this repo is a [script that transmits synthetic EEG data](demonstrations/synthesize_data/send_eeg_data.py) over a LabStreamingLayer stream.
 Simply run that file (`python send_eeg_data.py` in a terminal) in order to try `rteeg`.
 Event markers can be sent by running the file `send_markers.py` in the same directory.

 How to save fitted models